Nate Lowe Player Props: Rangers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the seventh-ranked team ERA across all MLB pitching staffs (3.82).
+- The Guardians have a 3.92 team ERA that ranks ninth across all MLB pitching staffs.

-- Guardians pitchers combine to allow 91 home runs (one per game), the fourth-fewest in baseball.
+- Guardians pitchers combine to surrender 95 home runs (one per game), the seventh-fewest in the league.

+- Williams makes the start for the Guardians, his fifth of the season.
+He is 1-1 with a 4.01 ERA and 19 strikeouts in 24 2/3 innings pitched.

-- The righty's last time out came on Friday against the Kansas City Royals, when he went seven scoreless innings while giving up two hits.
+- In his most recent appearance on Saturday, the right-hander tossed 5 2/3 innings against the Kansas City Royals, allowing three earned runs while surrendering eight hits.

-- In nine games this season, the 28-year-old has an ERA of 2.56, with 7.5 strikeouts per nine innings.
-Opponents are hitting .207 against him.
+- The 23-year-old has an ERA of 4.01, with 6.9 strikeouts per nine innings, in four games this season.
+Opponents have a .225 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.